SpiNNakerManchester/spinnaker_tools/README.md

  3. Build SARK and spin1_api for ARM or GNU tools
     (you will probably only want to do one of these)

         make GNU=0       # If you are using ARM tools make             # If you are using GNU tools

-    Note that you may see some compiler warnings during these builds.

-        ARM: Warning: A1581W: Added 2 bytes of padding at address ...
-        ARM: Warning: C3017W: cpsr may be used before being set

-    These are harmless and can be ignored.

 Use of the Tools
 ----------------